-At the end of the year immediately prior to the year as of which the entity converts to an FBI, all its assets and liabilities must be revalued to market value.
+At the end of the year, immediately prior to the year as of which the entity converts to an FBI, all its assets and liabilities must be revalued to market value.
 Hidden capital gains are therefore realised and subject to Dutch corporate income tax in accordance with the regular rules.
 Tax-free reserves must also be realised and added to the taxable profits.
-The final tax charge prior to conversion is levied at the regular Dutch corporate income tax rates (16.5/25% in 2020), i.e. a special conversion regime is not available.
+The final tax charge prior to conversion is levied at the regular Dutch corporate income tax rates (15/25% in 2021), i.e., a special conversion regime is not available.

-A loss of FBI status also leads to a revaluation to a fair market value of the assets (see 2.g above).
+A loss of FBI status also leads to a revaluation of the assets to a fair market value (see 2.7 above).